LemmySmackett/LemmySmackettCom/content/stories/general/nosy.md

 As her breathing eased, Mabel's gaze drifted from the blinds to the lighter on the coffee table.
 And when she picked it up, a calm tide swept through her.
 For the first time in her life, she knew exactly where to begin.

-She never liked that recliner anyway.Ω
+She never liked that recliner anyway. Ω